 Congratulations on your new pet!

 For their first visit, they will receive a complete and thorough examination and intestinal parasite check.
 We typically see new pets starting at six to eight weeks of age then every three weeks afterward to continue their series of vaccinations.
-On the first visit, Dr. Wulf will discuss worms, fleas, vaccines and training and answer any other general puppy/kitten health care questions you may have concerning your new pet.
+On the first visit, Dr. Wulf will discuss worms, fleas, vaccines and training and answer any other general puppy/kitten health care questions you may have.

-We recommend that all puppies and kittens have an ovariohysterectomy (spay) or castration (neuter) by six months of age to ensure a healthier life.
+We used to recommend that all puppies and kittens have an ovariohysterectomy (spay) or castration (neuter) by six months of age to ensure a healthier life.
 Over the last few years research suggests there may be benefit to waiting later, especially in larger breeds or in pure breed pets.
 Feel free to ask Dr Wulf what is best for your pet in your household.

 Senior Wellness Program: